jamesniesen/footballcrazesweepstakes/README.md

-The app handles Sweepstake purchasing,the first 3 following steps:
+The app handles Sweepstake purchases:

 step1 Upload E-Tickets
 Peter Wolf creates the sweepstake tickets for the year.
 He sets a number